microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; When the IAC templates change through a git-based workflow, A CI build pipeline should build, validate and reconcile the target infrastructure environment's current state and expected state.
 The infrastructure execution plan candidate for these fixed environments should be reviewed by an cloud administer as a gate check prior to execution.

 &#9745; Developer accounts in active directory should have read-only access to fixed environments in Azure.
-Developers can interface with these environments through a system generated service principal which has read/write access.
+Developers can interface with these environments through a system generated service principal which has read/write access to provisioned cloud resources.

 &#9745; Secrets and configuration changes should only be carried out through the IAC devops workflow.
 In summary, secret management should be automated and repeatable to promote consistency across environments and developer-specific test environments.

 &#9745; End-to-end integration tests are run as part of your IAC CI process to inspect and validate that an azure environment is ready for use.

 ## Integration Validation

 An effective way to identify bugs in your build at a rapid pace is to invest early into a reliable suite of automated tests that validate the baseline functionality of the system: